Qazi-Afaq/Dummy-Healthcare-app/README.md

 -- Project structure
-main.py: Flask app, routes, forms, and integration with SQLite and MongoDB. models.py: SQLAlchemy models (User, Role, MedicalRecord). templates/: Jinja2 HTML templates. static/: CSS and static assets. tests/: Unit and integration tests.
+main.py: Flask app, routes, forms, and integration with SQLite and MongoDB. models.py: SQLAlchemy models (User, Role, MedicalRecord). forms.py: Flask-WTF forms to be rendered on front-end and validated. seed.py: For pre-populating database on executions where the database is empty. templates/: Jinja2 HTML templates. static/: CSS and static assets. tests/: Unit and integration tests.